vdegenne/baidu-hanyu-lookup-snackbar/readme.md

 Chrome extension that displays a handful snackbar with pronunciation feature and quick dictionaries access when you select a Chinese word in Chrome Browser.

+> ⚠️ This repository is not maintain anymore.
+The continuation of this project is in private domain (use the email at the bottom of this readme if you are interesting about the current state of the project.)

 <p align="center">
   <img src="./screenshot.bmp" width="80%">
 </p>